Skip to content

 Petrelintide is an investigational peptide drug developed by Zealand Pharma (Copenhagen, Denmark) and co-developed with F. Hoffmann-La Roche AG since March 2025.
 It is a long-acting analog of amylin, a 37-amino-acid peptide hormone co-secreted with insulin from pancreatic beta cells.
 Petrelintide is designed for once-weekly subcutaneous administration as a potential foundational therapy for people living with overweight and obesity.
 It belongs to a different mechanistic class than the GLP-1 receptor agonists (semaglutide, tirzepatide, retatrutide) and may complement rather than replace them.

-Roche and Zealand have also disclosed plans for a Phase 2 trial evaluating the combination of petrelintide with CT-388, Roche's investigational dual GLP-1/GIP receptor agonist.
+Roche and Zealand have also disclosed plans for a Phase 2 trial evaluating the combination of petrelintide with enicepatide (CT-388), Roche's investigational dual GLP-1/GIP receptor agonist.
 The combination strategy reflects a working hypothesis in the field that amylin agonism and incretin agonism may produce additive or synergistic effects on body weight by acting through complementary satiety pathways.

-As of May 2026, petrelintide is not approved by the U.S. Food and Drug Administration or any other regulatory agency for any indication.
+As of June 2026, petrelintide is not approved by the U.S. Food and Drug Administration or any other regulatory agency for any indication.
 It is in Phase 2 clinical development with Phase 3 anticipated H2 2026.

 Regulatory caution: Petrelintide is an investigational compound.
 It has not been reviewed for safety and efficacy at any dose for any indication outside of clinical trial protocols.
 Any source claiming to supply petrelintide outside of an approved clinical trial should be regarded with serious skepticism — identity, purity, and safety of such products cannot be verified.